fpsvogel/fpsvogel.com/src/_posts/2023-08-28-roda-app-with-hotwire-turbo-streams.md

 ## Dropping in Turbo Streams

-After I'd copied and re-organized my code from the old Rails app, it was time to give the new Wiki Stumble a snappy SPA feel.
+After I'd copied and re-organized my code from the old Rails app, it was time to give the new Wiki Stumble a seamless SPA feel using [Turbo Streams](https://turbo.hotwired.dev/handbook/streams), part of the [Hotwire](https://hotwired.dev/) suite of tools for "HTML over the wire".

 There was a specific problem I wanted to solve: every time the user pressed the "Next article" button, **the entire page was being reloaded**, and the user would have to scroll down a bit from the top to see the article again.
 To avoid this, I could use a Turbo Stream response to **re-render just the part of the page that shows the article**.